paragon1234/Advanced-Lane-Detection/README.md

 To make the lines on video more robust, I have used values across the frames viz. left_center, right_center, and average distance between them.
 1) If the distance between left_center and right_center of the first level of the frame is greater (by atleast some threshold) than the corresponding distance of the previous frame, then we correct the left_center and/or right_center so that it is close to the corresponding value in the previous frame (line 66-75 of tracker.py).
 2) If for a particular level and lane, the lane-pixels are not identified (due to missing markings), then it is adjusted as a function of average distance between lane and the position of the other lane (line 103-106 of tracker.py).
 This case fixes the issue of missing lane on one side as in the case of discrete lane markings
 3) If for a particular level, the distance between left and right lanes is different from the averge distance by a threshold, and the lane position is drifted by more than a threshold of the previous frame, then we apply correction to it (line 110-115 in tracker.py).
-This case fixes the issue of missing lane on one side and instead some noise is detected (like tyres of car in next lane)
+This case fixes the issue of missing lane on one side and instead some noise is detected (like tyres of car in adjacent lane)

 ---